Georgia's Approach to Broadband

 State of Broadband Service in Georgia

-The 2022 Georgia Broadband Map documents 454,950 unserved addresses – about 90 percent of which are in rural areas.
-This is an improvement from the 482,274 unserved addresses that were identified in the 2021 broadband annual report released jointly by GTA and the Georgia Department of Community Affairs (DCA).
-When recent investments such as the Rural Digital Opportunity Fund (RDOF), U.S. Department of Agriculture ReConnect, and American Rescue Plan Act (ARPA) State Fiscal Recovery Funds are considered, the number of unserved and unfunded locations in Georgia substantially diminishes to just over 200,000.
-The map, which is among the most extensive and sophisticated of its kind in the nation, continues to indicate that the state’s broadband gap is significantly larger than the Federal Communications Commission’s (FCC) data show.
-Although the state’s broadband gaps are concentrated heavily in rural areas, a significant number of locations in urban areas also lack coverage.
+The 2023 Georgia Broadband Map documents 204,968 unserved addresses, about 90 percent of which are in rural areas.
+This is an improvement from the 454,950 unserved addresses that were identified in the 2022 broadband annual report released jointly by GTA and the Georgia Department of Community Affairs (DCA).
+This dramatic reduction in unserved locations not only accounts for expanded service availability but also reflects the state converting to the Federal Communications Commission (FCC) master address dataset which reflects fewer overall locations in the state.
+When recent investments such as the Rural Digital Opportunity Fund (RDOF), U.S. Department of Agriculture (USDA) ReConnect Program, and American Rescue Plan Act (ARPA) State Fiscal Recovery and Capital Projects Funds are considered, the number of unserved and unfunded locations in Georgia substantially diminishes to just over 120,000.

 Recent Broadband Investments